sgrvinod/a-PyTorch-Tutorial-to-Transformers/README.md

 In the meantime, **you could take a look at the code** – it works!

-The model checkpoint is available [here](https://drive.google.com/drive/folders/12OG-KawSFFs6Pah89V4a_Td-VcwMBE5i?usp=sharing).
+The trained model checkpoint is available [here](https://drive.google.com/drive/folders/18ltkGJ2P_cV-0AyMrbojN0Ig4JgYp9al?usp=sharing).
 You can use it directly with [`translate.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation/blob/master/translate.py).

-Here's how this checkpoint fares against the test set, as calculated in [`eval.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation/blob/master/eval.py):
+Here's how this model fares against the test set, as calculated in [`eval.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation/blob/master/eval.py):

 |BLEU|Tokenization|Cased|sacreBLEU signature|
 |:---:|:---:|:---:|:---:|